danielgeorge922/CreditCard_Fraud/README.md

 # Finance App

-This is a data table component that visualizes IRB and Western IRB data using the MUI Data Table library.
+This is a data table component that visualizes Credit Card fraud detection and spedning data using the MUI Data Table library.

 ## Installation